-Cargojet had 509 full time employees including salaried and hourly employees as of December 31, 2014.
+Cargojet had 667 full time employee equivalents including salaried and hourly employees as of December 31, 2015.
 This number is not indicative of the total number of employees at any time throughout the year as the business of Cargojet is affected by seasonal peak experienced in the fourth quarter when the hourly employees may be at maximum due to recruitment on need basis.
 During the year Cargojet increased its workforce by hiring key executives, skilled employees, additional pilots and hourly staff in preparation for the MSA with CPGOC.
-Accordingly, necessary training was given to pilots and other staff as required for the contract.
+Accordingly, necessary training was given to pilots and other staff as required for the MSA.
 Cargojet has also established a succession plan to have a pool ready of trained managers.